hishidagit/ibuffpy/README.md

 graph.draw(PATH_SAVE)
 ```

-Network instances of SSApy can be converted to cobra models of `cobrapy` package by `ReactionNetwork.to_cobra(network, name='')` function.
+Network instances of ssapy can be converted to cobra models of `cobrapy` package by `ReactionNetwork.to_cobra(network, name='')` function.
 Conversely, cobra models can be translated to `ReactionNetwork.ReactionNetwork` instances.
 ```
 cbmodel = ReactionNetwork.to_cobra(network, name='')